 Many BBQ’s, or rather, “Board Meetings” were had at Mom and Dad’s place around the pool and lifelong friendships were made.
-The innukshuk that the Brumpton’s made stood proudly for many years directing the water truck guy were to put the water until he backed over it.
+The inukshuk that the Brumpton’s made stood proudly for many years directing the water truck guy where to put the water until he backed over it.
 Not to worry I have all the pieces and am currently seeking a perfect spot for it.
-Also the Maple tree that LUF planted there is absolutely stunning.
+Also, the Maple tree that LUF planted there is absolutely stunning.

 So, LUF has had a profound effect on our family and we thank you for this recognition, Dad will be thrilled.
 Thank you very much.